202Forever/share-my-week/README.md

 > If you click on the current route selection you can modify the Route script name located in js/src/client/routes.
 This is where the components of the page are linked and provide routing mechanism [React-router] for Single Page apps.

 Please refer to Structor's Wiki to see how and where code is organized.

+#### Adding your own Styles

+Under resources/static/less directory, there is an app.less file for adding custom styles.
+This file gets appended last, so if you want to override an existing style you may.
+Unfortunately, Structor won't recognize changes until you restart it.

 #### Adding Front-end libraries